WE HAVE THE DISTINCT PLEASURE, TO PRESENT TO YOU a selection of Monumental Mid Century Art Deco Style Ballroom Chandeliers with AMAZING Provenance.

 Link: https://www.fairmont.com/dallas/hotelhistory/?utm_referrer=direct%2Fnot%20provided

-IF YOU ARE AN INTERIOR DESIGNER WHO HAS A MAJOR PROJECT THEN YOU ALSO HAVE STRUCK GOLD !
+IF YOU ARE AN INTERIOR DESIGNER WHO HAS A MAJOR COMMERCIAL OR INDUSTRIAL PROJECT, THEN YOU ALSO HAVE STRUCK GOLD!

 Monumental Mid Century Art Deco Style Ballroom Chandeliers with AMAZING Provenance.

-Dimensions: Base Diameter of 7 feet and circa 10 feet tall (exact dimensions to be confirmed) With chain they are more than 12 feet long.
+Dimensions: Base Diameter of 7 feet and circa 12 feet long/tall.
+With chain they can be more than 12 feet long.

 PRICE ON APPLICATION